0xKona/ListokMobile/README.md

 - Edit / Delete Account
 - Proper login system (Email, Google, Apple etc).

+Notes for Future me (If I ever come back to this):
+- Redo backend in Java or GO
+- Implement testing

 >**Important Note**: Currently the app only runs on iOS, due to the (in all honestly) my poor implementation of google login.

 ## Overview